 The six core emotions are experienced by all people, of all ages and in all cultures.
 They can be felt in varying degrees individually, or blended together, consisting of:

-A response to something or someone we find offensive
+Response to something or someone offensive

-All feelings are important to us, even the difficult ones; they are part of nature’s natural warning system.
+All emotions are important to us, even the difficult ones; they are part of nature’s natural warning system.
 Children are born with an innate ability to adapt and survive in their environment.
 As a result of this, they are naturally expressive without needing to use words; think of a crying baby being able to let you know they are hungry, tired, thirsty, cold, hot or bored.